Terms & Conditions

 2.1 Customer shall own any data or information uploaded by Customer and/or its Authorised Users into the System or provided by Customer to Whyser in connection with the Services (“Customer Data”).
-Customer shall be responsible for the content of the Customer Data.
+The customer shall be responsible for the content of the Customer Data.
 If the customers decide to move to another solution, the provider will help you export the customer data for a nominal fee.

 2.2 Whyser shall back-up Customer Data as set out in the customer contract.
-If there is any loss or damage to Customer Data due to a System error, then Whyser shall use reasonable efforts to restore the lost or damaged Customer Data from the latest back-up as its sole liability.
+If there is any loss or damage to Customer Data due to a System error, then Whyser shall use reasonable efforts to restore the lost or damaged Customer Data from the latest backup as its sole liability.
 Whyser shall not be responsible for any loss, destruction, alteration or disclosure of Customer Data caused by any party other than Whyser or its subcontractors.

 3. CUSTOMER'S OBLIGATIONS

 3.1 Customer shall (a) co-operate with Whyser and provide any necessary information, as required to provide the Services, (b) comply with laws applicable to this agreement and maintain any necessary licences and consents to allow the use of the Customer Data in accordance with this agreement, (c) procure that the Authorised Users keep their System passwords confidential, and (d) use reasonable efforts to prevent unauthorised access or use of the System and the Documentation (and if Customer is aware of unauthorised access or use, promptly notify Whyser).